India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 She had no address and no birth certificate.
 She was basically invisible to the state, until the charity Save the Children helped her enroll in Aadhaar.

-It's helped her get into a decent school.
-She's looking forward to turning 18, when she can use her Aadhaar to register to vote.
+It has helped her get into a decent school.
+She is looking forward to turning 18, when she can use her Aadhaar to register to vote.

-Kamble says she's proud to be counted, to become official, to feel equal to other Indian citizens, regardless of caste.
+Kamble says she is proud to be counted, to become official, to feel equal to other Indian citizens, regardless of caste.

 "I want to study and make sure that there are no more Manishas like me, who have to struggle like I did — and I want to take care of my mom," she says.

-Kamble studies at night under street lights, and got the highest marks in her class last spring.
+Kamble studies at night under streetlights and got the highest marks in her class last spring.

 Uses for Aadhaar